Counseling for Late Diagnosed ADHD or Autism

 You have tried self-help books and listened to podcasts.
 You have gone to therapy multiple times, have tried various medications and supplements with limited success.

 Despite your best efforts, you still face difficulties in your relationships.
 Suddenly, there's an “ah ha” moment that previous therapy was missing a key element.
 The depression, anxiety, and trauma were connected to being neurodivergent!
-Late diagnosed, adult identification of ADHD or autism can be difficult to accept, but can also provide insights to our life, relationships, and methods you can use for daily life.
+Late diagnosed adult ADHD or autism can be difficult to accept, but can also provide insights to our life, relationships, and methods you can use for daily life.

 Ready to experience neurodivergent affirming therapy?

-Schedule a free 20-minute video consultation with me to see how I can help.
+Dr. Henry provides therapy for adults identified as ADHD or autistic later in life - with insights to life, relationships and methods for daily living.
+Schedule a free 20-minute video consultation with me to see how I can help with adult adhd treatment and autism therapy.
 Fill out a contact form, and I'll email you to set it up. (no phone call required).
 I provide one on one online counseling in 38 states across the US.

 This is not just a clinical focus for me; it's also something i have lived through as well.
 I've seen firsthand how understanding my own neurodivergence has not only positively affected my life but has also been life changing for my spouse, who is autistic/ADHD, and our two neurospicy kids.